amitpatel0270/Real-time-traffic-congestion-analysis/README.md

 4. Show 2–3 plots: daily time series, top locations bar chart, and hourly heatmap.
 5. Present *key findings* and finish with *recommendations* and next steps.

----

-## Contact / notes

-If you want the README exported as a `.docx` or adjusted to be shorter (one-page summary) or longer (detailed slide script with speaker notes), tell me which format you prefer and I will prepare it.

-*End of README*